-Fueled by ingenuity, creativity, and an understanding of people’s most essential needs, Kimberly-Clark’s 46,000 employees around the world create products that help individuals experience more of what’s essential to them.
+Fueled by ingenuity, creativity, and an understanding of people’s most essential needs, Kimberly-Clark’s 45,000 employees around the world are committed to delivering our purpose of Better Care for a Better World.

-Our well-known global brands, including Andrex®, Cottonelle®, Depend®, Huggies®, Kleenex®, Plenitude®, Poise®, Scott® and U by Kotex®, are an indispensable part of life for people in more than 175 countries, and we hold the No. 1 or No. 2 brand share in 80 countries.
+Our well-known portfolio of brands, including Andrex®, Cottonelle®, Depend®, Huggies®, Kleenex®, Poise®, Scott®, U by Kotex® and Wypall®, is an indispensable part of life for people in more than 175 countries and holds the No. 1 or No. 2 share position in 80 countries.

 We also understand our responsibility to make a positive contribution to the people we serve around the globe.
 Our sustainable practices support a healthy planet and build stronger communities to ensure our business thrives for decades to come.
 In all that we do, we’re building a legacy of positive impact.

-For nearly 150 years, we’ve had the foresight to find new ways to make lives better.
+For more than 150 years, we’ve had the foresight to find new ways to make lives better.
 From creating new categories to starting new conversations, we are constantly innovating our products and our practices to serve and care for the ever-changing needs of the people we touch at all stages.